Picovoice/picovoice/README.md

 > Porcupine, turn of the lights in the kitchen.

-For the full set of commands supported in the context refer to [demo's readme](/demo/android/README.md).
+For the full set of supported commands refer to [demo's readme](/demo/android/README.md).

 ### iOS Demos